qgrid/qgrid.github.io/source/feature/data-columns.md

 }
 ```

-## How to define columns using q-grid model?
+## How to define columns by using q-grid model?

 The preferred way to obtain q-grid model is to use `GridComponent` that will be available only after `ngAfterViewInit` hook being triggered.